-- Turn on Network Discovery and File sharing in Windows 10 on both computers.
+- Turn on Network Discovery and File sharing in Windows 11 or Windows 10 on both computers.

 - Create a folder on the destination computer and and share the folder by right-clicking the folder > Properties > Sharing > Advanced Sharing > Share this folder, so that the source computer can see the folder from the Network directory.